vindeka/gate/README.md

     * hash/: hash server
     * index/: index server
     * process/: process server
+ * test/: Unit tests
+ * tools/: Used by setuptools

 ## Data Flow

-All communication between the gateswift middleware and the processing system is done through worker queues (AMPQ).
-A work request is placed on the queue and the corrisponding workers take the request, process, and respond.
+Gate is a WSGI application and uses eventlets's WSGI server.
+All communication between the WSGI application and the servers is done through worker queues supported by the Kombu framework.
+A message is placed on the queue and the corrisponding workers take the request, process, and respond.

 ## Servers